qleclerc/mrsa_phage_dynamics/README.md

 ```

 - `run_mcmc()`: wrapper function for the model fitting framework provided by the `fitR` package.
-This is used in the scripts contained in the folder "\Fitting".
+This is used in the scripts contained in the folder "/Fitting".
 - `multi_run2()`: function used to run the model multiple times, with multiple ways to introduce random variations through parameter sampling or Poisson resampling of model output.